Mexican-Spiced Pinto Beans in the Instant Pot (soaked or un-soaked!)

 Instructions

-1. Sauté onion in Instant Pot in a splash of water or oil until softened.
-Stir in garlic and jalapeño and then turn Instant Pot “off”.
+• In the Instant Pot, sauté onions in a splash of water or a drizzle of oil until softened.
+Stir in garlic and jalapeño and then press "cancel" to turn off heat.

 Notes